ACELab-SHU/ACE-AURA/pages/mydoc/mydoc_developers.md

 keywords: developers
 last_updated: June 10, 2025
 #tags: [navigation]
-summary: "main contributor for our project"
+summary: "Welcome to the official developer page of our open-source project —— Echo!
+This project is proudly initiated and maintained by students and researchers from Shanghai University, aimed at advancing AI-native wireless communication.
+Below is an introduction to our core team members, their roles, and contributions."
 sidebar: mydoc_sidebar
 permalink: mydoc_developers.html
 toc: false
 folder: mydoc
 ---

-# 👨‍💻 Meet the Developers

-Welcome to the official developer page of our open-source project —— **Echo**!
-This project is proudly initiated and maintained by students and researchers from **Shanghai University**, aimed at advancing AI-native wireless communication.

-Below is an introduction to our core team members, their roles, and contributions.

 ---